|Location||Florence University of the Arts|

 Service learning session credits: Service learning & Capstone Project, which is 4 credits of NEP 3131.

-Please be aware that there will be mandatory orientation class meetings prior to departure.
+Please be aware that there will be a mandatory orientation class meetings prior to departure.
 The meetings will typically occur in April.
 Dates and times for the meetings will be available shortly after the confirmed program participant list is finalized, generally around mid-March.
 Participants will be notified of the meeting details via email.

 Hospitality Academic Session + Internship

 |Missouri Resident Tuition (4 credits): *Non-resident students will be billed non-resident fees||$1,285*|

 |Total cost estimate without airfare: (Includes accommodation)||$6,330|